YedTheEmo/ollama-gui/README.md

-# Ollama Chat GUI
+# Ollama GUI

 ## Overview
-Ollama Chat GUI is a Streamlit-based web application that offers a clean and intuitive interface to chat with Ollama AI models running locally.
+Ollama GUI is a Streamlit-based web application that offers a clean and intuitive interface to chat with Ollama AI models running locally.
 It allows users to select different models, adjust parameters like temperature and max tokens, and interact with the AI in real-time.

 ## Features
 - Model selection from available Ollama models